Characters / OgreBattle 64: Person of Lordly Caliber

 Protagonist of Person of Lordly Caliber

 .
-The son of the former general of the Palatian army, Magnus enters the military academy to get away from his father.
+The son of the former general of the Palatinean army, Magnus enters the military academy to get away from his father.
 He is the childhood friend of Prince Yumil, whom his father was assigned to guard.
 On his request, he is sent to the Southern region upon graduation.
-There he serves under General Godeslas and witnesses the start of the Palatian revolution.
-Regardless of the choices made, he defects to the revolutionary army, where he goes from untrusted rookie to flagbearer of the movement in two years.
+There he serves under General Godeslas and witnesses the start of the Palatinean revolution.
+Regardless of the choices made, he defects to the Revolutionary Army, where he goes from untrusted rookie to flagbearer of the movement in two years.

 Tropes associated with Magnus: